 In the series finale of MCU: Gotham, Batman finally made an appearance and the conflict was about one of the protagonists.
 Does she follow this guy or does she think he's a deranged lunatic?
 We had four players at the table, three audience members.
-As we handed out the cards to the Audience, each one delivered a Christian Bale-throat-scratchy Batman line to convince the protagonist.
+As we handed out the cards to the Audience, each one delivered a Christian Bale throatscratchy Batman line to convince the protagonist.
+NEXT WEEK ON...
+AND THE NEXT EPISODE At the end of the episode, even if the game won't continue after this game day, do Next Week On....

-Sweeps Week

-Another genius idea from Jason: Have multiple tables run Primetime Adventures shows at a convention or game day.
-When the audience gathers around the tables and finds themselves playing in the game, they can move from table to table, taking their fan mail tokens and using them in other shows.
-The audience is changing channels, your show is losing and gaining viewers.
-Who wins Sweeps Week?
-Whichever table has the most fan mail tokens from other tables.

-NEXT TIME ON AND THE NEXT EPISODE

-At the end of the episode, even if the game won't continue after this game day, do Next Time On.
 This final phase of the game is indirect feedback to your Producer role.
 Your players, when showing what they want to see in the next episode, may show you what types of scenes they want that you might not have focused on.
 Are they suggesting more scenes that were based on the plot elements introduced in tonight's episode?

-After the entire episode where the protagonists were inside the arcology, Brian's Next Time On has his protagonist outside, in a dark alleyway, as a group of ghoulish gangers slowly advance.
+After the entire episode where the protagonists were inside the arcology, Brian's Next Week On... has his protagonist outside, in a dark alleyway, as a group of ghoulish gangers slowly advance.
 His protagonist is very much not the type of character that is good in a fight.
 This tells me that Brian wants more scenes where his protagonist is out of his element.

-After going through Next Time On, explain that if the show continued to another game session we would work together to get those scenes in the show.
+After going through Next Week On..., explain that if the show continued to another game session we would work together to get those scenes in the show.
 Take a breather, check the clock.
 If you still have time in your game slot, do a show of hands and see if anyone wants to continue with another episode.
 Also ask anyone standing around that was in the Audience if they would like to join in.
 If you are continuing, give the player with screen presence 1 the spotlight this time.
-Ask if anyone would want to drop to screen presence 1 this next episode (completely optional).
+Ask if anyone would want to drop to screen presence 1 this next episode.
+Fan mail saved carries over!
 If you have a new protagonist joining the show, look around at how much fan mail the others saved from the last episode.
-Average it out and give this new player that much and one extra.
+Average it out and give this new player that much, plus one extra.
 Create that new protagonist quickly by leaving that last trait empty for the player to fill in as the game is going and jump into the next episode!

-Episode LV

-Judd Karlman

-ran a Star Wars-based

-Primetime Adventures series

-as a yearly event at Gen Con,

-starting in 2007.
-Although

-they ran a tight season

-at each convention, they

-continued the series over the

-next two years.
-Judd's game

-is just one example of how to

-take a memorable PTA series

-and have it revisited after a

-lengthy hiatus.
+Judd Karlman ran a Star Warsbased Primetime Adventures series as a yearly event at Gen Con, starting in 2007.
+Although they ran a tight season at each convention, they continued the series over the next few years.
+Judd's game is just one example of how to take a memorable PTA series and have it revisited after a lengthy hiatus.

-words and stuff Thomas Deeny
+words and stuff

+Thomas Deeny

 special thanks to

 primetime adventures

 Matt Wilson

 genius gamers

-Jason Corley

-Judd Karlman

-Berin Kinsman
+Jason Corley Judd Karlman Berin Kinsman

 mcu: gotham players

 Kevin Hayward

 Matt Hydeman

-Kate Minturn

 Joel Minturn

+Kat Minturn

 and all who joined

 for a session or two

 the home group

+Amy Black

 Tamara Deeny

 Matt Hydeman

-Amy Black
+Boyan Radakovich

 Brian Stewart

-Boyan Radakovich

 the gaming orgs

 SAGA

 Tucson RPG Guild

 RinCon

+visit

-visit denaghdesign.com
+denaghdesign.com

+follow

-follow @denaghdesign
+@denaghdesign

-plus +ThomasDeeny

 creative commons info attribution-noncommercial-sharealike 4.0 international CC BY-NC-SA